Dancing as a Hobby - Ten Popular Dance Styles

 This dance is most often seen by the public in America during the Oktoberfest celebrations.

-Indian dancing is much more complex then it appears from the audience.
+Indian dancing is complex..
 The hand movements must be precise.
 It is my understanding that there are 240 hand movements which the dancer needs to learn.
 There are many facial gestures.
 Not only is the dancer mindful of the rhythms but she or he is dancing a story.

 Hip movements are included, however, they are difficult to see because the costume hides the hips unless they are wearing pantaloons.